Rybec/pyRTOS/README.md

 </ul><ul>

 `notifications` - This sets the number of notifications a task has.
-By default, `Task`s are lightweight and have no notifications.
-Attempting interact with notifications when this is not set will cause a crash, and attempting to access notifications above the number that exist will also cause a crash.
+By default, tasks are lightweight and have no notifications.
+Attempting to interact with notifications when this is not set will cause a crash, and attempting to access notifications above the number that exist will also cause a crash.

 </ul><ul>

-`mailbox` - When set to true, the `Task` is given a mailbox that can be accessed with `Task.deliver()`, `Task.recv()`, and `Task.message_count()`.
-When set to False (the default), the `Task` cannot receive messages (and attempting to send the `Task` messages will crash the OS), but it can still use `Task.send()` to send messages to other tasks.
+`mailbox` - When set to true, the task is given a mailbox that can be accessed with `Task.deliver()`, `Task.recv()`, and `Task.message_count()`.
+When set to False (the default), the task cannot receive messages (and attempting to send the task messages will crash the OS), but it can still use `Task.send()` to send messages to other tasks.

 </ul>